nicovandenhooff/project-euler/README.md

-# project-euler
+# Project Euler
 A repository that contains my solutions to a selection of project Euler problems, written in Python.
+Some solutions make use of
+NumPy.